-- No member of the Council may serve more than two consecutive full terms.
+- No member of the Council may serve more than two consecutive three-year (full) terms.

 Any vacancy occurring in the membership of the Council shall be filled in the same manner as the original appointment.
 The vacancy shall not affect the power of the remaining members to execute the duties of the Council.

 The Council shall have officers comprised of a Chairperson and Vice-Chairperson.
 The officers shall be selected from among the membership of the Council.
 The term of office for these positions ill be one year.
 The officers must have served on the Council for at least one year prior to election.

 The duties of the Chairperson shall be to:

 - Appoint any standing or special study committees.